hvy/hvy.github.io/_posts/2016-04-23-an-introduction-to-git.md

 If you decide to share the files with other people, you could of course use Dropbox, but, *GitHub* is probably a smarter idea.
 The [Git project for instance is hosted on GitHub](https://github.com/git/git).
 Note that Git and GitHub are two completely different things.
 Git is a software and GitHub is a hosting service.

-### Recommended Read
+### Recommended Reads

-If you are interested, this book, [Pro Git](https://git-scm.com/book/en/v2) is probably all you need..
+If you are interested, this book, [Pro Git](https://git-scm.com/book/en/v2) is probably all you need.
 I did not read every chapter but maybe half of them to feel more confident in working wth Git and dealing with its what used to be horrifying terror.

 A more datailed explanation of the contents of the Git project directory can be found [here](http://schacon.github.io/git/gitrepository-layout.html), including the files that aren't initially created.
 The article also addresses the deprecation of `.git/branches`.